-Keeping costs down while entertaining at home with chefs – from the chef’s point of view.
+Keeping costs down while entertaining – from the chef’s point of view.

 There are several ways to keep costs down and control how much you spend on a catered party.
-Our goal is to work with you throughout the entire process to keep the bottom line… well… in line.
+Our goal, our job in fact, is to work with you throughout the entire process – from planning – to when the rentals are gone – to keep the bottom line… well… in line.

 The main factors effecting the cost for any catered party are:

 - Labor – how many chefs or service personnel and for how long.

 - The quantity and quality of the type of food you request.